 ‘Space Weather Advisory’

 A Workgroup member requested clarification on who the stakeholders might be in terms of ‘Space Weather Advisory’ information, as they had noticed statements in the legal text are being issued directly to Control Centres and Externally Interconnected System Operators (EISOs).
-This would be Network Operators and Users but not necessarily Generators.
+This would be Network Operators and Users but not necessarily Generators as Generators use Control Points rather than Control Centres.
 It was clarified that the original intention was for stakeholders to obtain information through BMRS.
 However, following discussion, it was recognised that network control centres (as non market participants) do not not regularly monitor the BMRS.
-Therefore, for effective network control and to ensure Interconnector awareness, alternative communication measures may be necessary.
-Not all Control Centres (eg Network Operator (DNO) Control Centres) are required to take action; only the Generators and Interconnectors are required to respond with respect to the notification, though it is worth noting that under the Grid Code, Generatoring Plant is controlled from a “Control Point” rather than a Control Centre.
+Therefore, for effective network control and to ensure Interconnector Owner awareness, alternative communication measures may be necessary.
+Not all Control Centres (eg Network Operator Control Centres) are required to take action; only the Generators and Interconnector Owners are required to respond with respect to the notification, though it is worth noting that under the Grid Code, Generatring Plant is controlled from a “Control Point” rather than a Control Centre.

-In respect of ‘Space Weather Advisory’ it was noted that the intention was that this would enable NESO to inform stakeholders; such as Generators, Interconnectors and Network Operators; of relevant information without it being in the form of a ‘Notification’ (requiring specific action(s) from certain parties).
+In respect of the proposed ‘Space Weather Advisory’ Grid Code definition it was noted that the intention was for NESO to inform stakeholders; such as Generators, Interconnector Owners and Network Operators; of relevant information without it being in the form of a ‘Notification’ (requiring specific action(s) from certain parties).

 A member pointed out that 'Control Centre' is not the right term, as it refers to a location and is not capable of issuing statements; 'Network Operator' may be more suitable.
-They also noted that the modification title mentions Generators and Interconnectors, but the requirements now affect Control Centres and possibly other Users, broadening the stakeholder group.
-Another member agreed and suggested using 'Network Operator' instead of 'Control Centre'.
+They also noted that the modification title mentions Generators and Interconnector Owners, but the requirements now affect Control Centres and possibly other Users, broadening the stakeholder group.
+Another member agreed and suggested using the term 'Network Operator' instead of 'Control Centre'.
 The NESO SME felt the term User may be a simple way of capturing all stakeholders.

 After this discussion, the member queried whether Transmission Owners (TOs) would be affected.
 If so, there may be a need to consider an STC modification to also apply to TOs noting obligations cannot be placed on TOs as part of the Grid Code.
-The Proposer replied that this is still under consideration and there is no definitive answer yet, but an STC modification may be needed if TOs are included.
-That said, if this is the case, it is suggested any changes to STC are applied as a consequence of the Grid Code changes and the Grid Code takes the lead in defining the requirements necessary.
+The Proposer replied that this is still under consideration and there is no definitive answer yet, but a consequential STC modification may be needed if TOs are included.
+That said, if this is the case, it is suggested any changes to the STC are applied as a consequence of the Grid Code changes and the Grid Code takes the lead in defining the requirements necessary.

 It was suggested in the second drafting of the legal text that the term EISO should be removed from the definition.
-The Grid Code SME agreed with this assessment stating EISOs would be covered by the Control Point definition and EISOs would be directly monitor the BMRS.
+The Grid Code SME agreed with this assessment stating EISOs would be covered by the Control Point definition and hence would directly monitor the BMRS.
 One member pointed out that there is no mention of Control Point in the ‘Space Weather Advisory’ definition.
-The Grid Code SME clarified that the Control definition in the Grid Code includes EISOs with a Control Centre and confirmed the wording is correct and agreed to remove EISO from the definition.
+The Grid Code SME clarified that the Control Point definition in the Grid Code includes EISOs with a Control Centre and confirmed the wording is correct and agreed to remove EISO from the definition.

 ‘Space Weather Awareness Notification’